blowmage/blowmage.github.com/_posts/2013-03-07-refactoring-better-code.md

     spec/controllers/users_controller/search_users_spec.rb

 I choose to create a new test file instead of adding a new context to the existing UsersController test for a couple reasons: First, because the new tests are going to be specific to the search logic, the data setup will be much different.
 And second, I dislike traversing a spec file hundreds or thousands of lines long looking for the right nested block.
-I do, however, have lots of experience traversing directories and find files.
+I do, however, have lots of experience traversing directories and finding files.

 The search logic itself is pretty simple.
 It performs a search using PostgreSQL's full text capabilities.
 The only real complexity is in how the results are sorted.
 The closest matches are sorted first.
 If a topic is provided then those users with posts on the topic will be ranked higher than those without.
 So the question is how to add test coverage?